-The effective Hamiltonian for ${\bf m}_{i}$'s, obtained through `integrating out' the electrons perturbatively in $t/U$, now involves longer range, multi-spin terms \cite{capriotti,yang}.
+The effective Hamiltonian for ${\bf m}_{i}$'s, obtained through integrating out the electrons perturbatively in $t/U$, now involves longer range, multi-spin terms \cite{capriotti,yang}.
 The couplings are decided by the electronic band structure on the mean field state.
+However, we should remember that our model is composed of \textit{classical} moments.
+Hence, the coefficients don't match with those in the actual quantum model.

 These coefficients depend non-trivially on $U/t$.
-Moreover, the amplitude stiffness is not infinite, but $\sim {\cal O} (U)$.
-As a result, the crossover lines are \textit{modified} with respect to the Heisenberg case.
+As a result, the crossover lines between the thermal regimes are \textit{modified} with respect to the Heisenberg case.

-Once again, to lowest order, a \textit{linear} theory maybe written down for the fluctuations, which has an analytic solution, albeit more complicated due to emergence of new terms in the effective Hamiltonian.
-The contribution to the effective field ($\frac{\partial <H>}{\partial {\bf m}_{i}}$) coming from the leading non-Heisenberg term, expanded upto ${\cal O} (\delta{\bf m}_{i})$ in fluctuations, looks like-
+To lowest order, a \textit{linear} theory maybe written down for the fluctuations, which has an analytic solution.
+We'll discuss this subsequently in subsection C. The contribution to the effective field ($\frac{\partial <H>}{\partial {\bf m}_{i}}$) coming from the leading non-Heisenberg term, expanded upto ${\cal O} (\delta{\bf m}_{i})$ in fluctuations, looks like-